perforce/helix-authentication-service/docs/Shibboleth.md

 # Shibboleth

 This document is intended for developers who are setting up an instance of the Shibboleth SAML IdP for testing the Helix Authentication Service.

-## Overview

 [Shibboleth](https://www.shibboleth.net) is one of the oldest SAML 2.0 implementations, and freely available under an open source license.
-This document describes how the Docker container for Shibboleth was created and configured for testing with the authentication service.
-It may also be helpful as a guide for the configuration changes that are needed to use the authentication service.

 ## Requirements